rakhimov/scram/doc/fta_preprocessing.rst

-In order to optimize the analysis and deal with the exponential complexity, fault tree preprocessing is attempted before initiating other fault tree analysis algorithms.
+In order to optimize the analysis and deal with the exponential complexity, fault tree preprocessing (or transformation) is attempted before initiating other fault tree analysis algorithms.

 The preprocessing algorithms deal with